M64GitHub/TRILOGY-HP49/README.md

 # TRILOGY
 A complete game with sound- and animation effects written in assembly on and for the HP49 calculator / saturn processor (5bit processor!)

+(The source is in TYII.a, which is the only file required.
+Images within the repository are used for illustating this readme)

+### Installation
+Put TYII.A on the stack and press enter to assemble.
+It will replace itself with the binary you can play.

 ### The Game
 This is a logic game, consisting of many levels.
 Levels can be bigger than the actual screen.
 The levels consist of a field with different types of stones placed onto it: